 Mardi Gras: Join in on the fun Fat Tuesday festivities and don't forget to include your dog.
 We have a Mardi Gras Tee Dog costume and a Mardi Paws Dragon costume, both equally cute and colorful.
 Watch the parade, marvel at the colorful floats, and party all night long.
 Make sure you serve dog-friendly food to your pup and dress them in comfy but fun carnival costumes.

 St. Patrick's: While your dog can't throw back any green beers or Irish whiskey, that doesn’t mean they can’t dress up in adorable outfits and dole out plenty of kisses!
 Make sure everyone is wearing their green this year and choose from a variety of leprechaun costumes for your dog.
 Dance a jig and enjoy some Irish food with your friends on this fun-filled day.
-You’re little lucky charm will be as adorable as a shamrock this St. Patty’s Day!
+Your little lucky charm will be as adorable as a shamrock this St. Patty’s Day!

 Thanksgiving: During the long holiday weekend, you'll be busy preparing a delicious feast, watching the parade, and maybe even catching a few football games in the afternoon.
 Kick the festivities up a notch by putting a Thanksgiving costume on your turkey—err, doggie.
 A turkey costume will surely make everyone gobble with delight at the sight of your dog.
 It's a colorful and fun suit that your dog will be happy to show off around the dining room table.